Jane Fonda: 2005–2014: Return to acting and Broadway

+2015–present: Grace and Frankie and other roles

 Fonda appeared as the co-lead in the Netflix series Grace and Frankie.
 She and Lily Tomlin played aging women whose husbands reveal they are in love with one another.
 Filming on the first season was completed in November 2014, and the show premiered online on May 8, 2015.
 The series concluded in 2022 after running for 7 seasons.

 In 2016, Fonda voiced Shuriki in Elena and the Secret of Avalor.
 In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Fonda and others told the stories of the people killed there.

 Fonda starred in her fourth collaboration with Robert Redford in the 2017 romantic drama film Our Souls at Night.
 The film and Fonda's performance received critical acclaim upon release.
 In 2018, she starred opposite Diane Keaton, Mary Steenburgen, and Candice Bergen in the romantic comedy film Book Club.
 Although opened to mixed reviews, the film was a major box office success grossing $93.4 million against a $10 million budget, despite releasing the same day as Deadpool 2.
 Fonda is the subject of an HBO original documentary entitled Jane Fonda in Five Acts, directed by the documentarian Susan Lacy.
 Receiving rave reviews, it covers Fonda's life from childhood through her acting career and political activism and then to the present day.
 It premiered on HBO on September 24, 2018.

-2020s

-Fonda filmed the seventh and final season of Grace and Frankie in 2021, finishing production in November 2021.
-The first 4 episodes premiered August 14, 2021, with the final 12 released on Netflix on April 29, 2022.

-In November 2021, it was announced Fonda would be in the second installment of Amazon Prime Video's Yearly Departed.
-She appeared alongside the host Yvonne Orji, and fellow eulogy givers Chelsea Peretti, Megan Stalter, Dulcé Sloan, Aparna Nancherla, and X Mayo.
+Fonda filmed the seventh and final season of Grace and Frankie in 2021, finishing production in November.
+The first four episodes premiered August 14, 2021, with the final 12 released on Netflix on April 29, 2022.
+Fonda appeared in the second installment of Amazon Prime Video's Yearly Departed, alongside the host Yvonne Orji, and fellow eulogy givers Chelsea Peretti, Megan Stalter, Dulcé Sloan, Aparna Nancherla, and X Mayo.
 It premiered on December 23, 2021.